 For meal prepping, versatile enamel baking trays are lightweight for easy cleaning and storage.
 These can also be used on gas and electric stovetops.
 Non-stick roasting pans are perfect for easy meal prepping with a quick clean-up.
 We also recommend having pans and trays in different sizes so you can fit more trays in the oven and cook different dishes at the same time.

-3. Food processors, spiralizers, and mandolines
+4. Food processors, spiralisers, and mandolines

 If you have a big family, peeling and slicing a large amount of ingredients can take time.
 Food processors let you prep faster with more consistent results.
 Choose a food processor with interchangeable discs or blades that can also grate, dice, or shred food so you can do more with one appliance.

-While waiting for your food to be cooked, you can make dips or make-ahead smoothies with a blender.
+While waiting for your food to cook, you can make dips or make-ahead smoothies with a blender.
 Some blenders come with dedicated buttons for blending specific food items to make meal prep easier.
 Others are also equipped with adjustable timers to let you multitask and not worry about over mixing.

 Stick blenders are more ideal when meal prepping soups, so you can blend directly in the pot without having to transfer hot ingredients into a regular blender jug.
 These also usually include interchangeable accessories, so you can use the same appliance for whipping and chopping when needed.